lac-dcc/honey-potion/benchmark/programs/trafficcount/README.md

 # 🧮 TRAFFIC COUNT

-This program counts the number of received packets by MAC ADDRESS and print them on the terminal.
+This program counts the number of received packets by MAC ADDRESS and prints them on the terminal.

 ## 💻 Requirements